foci/dgswem/README.md

 I've created a list of variables inside `sizes_type` mostly by hand.
 I've also created a bash script that uses `sed` to prepend `s%` to the beginning of each variable in the list.
 Each subroutine that uses members of `sizes_type` will need to be modified and passed the instance of `sizes_type` that we will call `s`.

 This process will definitely produce some errors, and need to be manually checked.

+This is very useful for interactively replacing a variables in a large number of files: <http://ergoemacs.org/emacs/find_replace_inter.html>